cloud-gov/cg-site/_docs/ops/contingency-plan.md

 #### Brokered AWS services

-cloud.gov is not dependent on the following services, but we do broker customer provisioning and access to these service, so our customers could be impacted if they were unavailable.
+cloud.gov is not dependent on the following services, but we do broker customer provisioning and access to these services, so our customers could be impacted if they were unavailable.

-If the GovCloud service were wholly unavailable, we would broker access to the AWS commercial cloud equivalent, as shown below:
+If a GovCloud service were wholly unavailable, we would broker access to the AWS commercial cloud equivalent, as shown below:

 Brokered service | Fallback Services | FedRAMP Fallback Status |
 -- | -- | -- |